 27 Things You Must Do To Get Your Car Ready For Winter

-This list will help you avoid no-starts, frozen doors and windows, engine freeze-up and accidents.
+Avoid no-starts, frozen doors and windows, engine freeze-up and accidents with this checklist.
 Plus, see our must-have winter car emergency kit.

 Test Your Car Battery